Training and Tuning Generative Neural Radiance Fields for Attribute-Conditional 3D-Aware Face Generation: Preliminaries

 where $\gamma$ indicates the positional encoding mapping function.

-GNeRF~\cite{Schwarz2020NEURIPS} is a conditional variant of NeRF.
-Unlike NeRF, it requires multiple views of a single scene with estimated camera poses.
-Notably, GNeRF can be trained with unposed 2D images from different scenes.
-In Pi-GAN~\cite{chanmonteiro2020pi-GAN}, GNeRF is trained with adversarial learning, and it is conditioned on a latent code $z$:
+GNeRF, such as GRAF~\cite{Schwarz2020NEURIPS}, is a conditional variant of NeRF.
+Unlike NeRF, which requires multiple views of a single scene with estimated camera poses, GNeRF can be trained with unposed 2D images from different scenes.
+In Pi-GAN~\cite{chanmonteiro2020pi-GAN}, GNeRF is trained with adversarial learning and conditioned on a latent code $\pmb{z}$:

-where the latent code $z$ with the following MLP layers aims to infer the frequencies $\alpha$ and the shifts $\beta$ of a SIREN layer~\cite{chanmonteiro2020pi-GAN}.
+where the latent code $z$ with following MLP layers aims to infer frequencies $\alpha$ and shifts $\beta$ of a SIREN layer~\cite{chanmonteiro2020pi-GAN}.

 \textbf{StyleSDF}.
 As shown in Fig.~\ref{fig:model}, StyleSDF also adopts the SIREN layers inside GNeRF.
-However, it utilizes Signed Distance Fields (SDF) to improve the GNeRF and add a 2D StyleGAN generator as a second stage rendering.
+However, it utilizes Signed Distance Fields (SDF) to improve the GNeRF and add a 2D StyleGAN generator as a second-stage rendering.
 In the first stage, the GNeRF is trained separately.
-It produces a feature vector $\pmb{f}$, RGB color $\pmb{c}$ and SDF values $\pmb{d}$:
+It produces a feature vector $\pmb{V}$, RGB color $\pmb{c}$ and SDF values $\pmb{d}$:

-where the learned SDF values define the object surface and thus allow to extract of the mesh via Marching Cubes~\cite{lorensen1987marching}.
+where the learned SDF values define the object surface and thus allow the extract of the mesh via Marching Cubes~\cite{lorensen1987marching}.
 Moreover, $\pmb{d}$ will be converted into the density $\sigma$ for volume rendering.

-The RGB color $\pmb{c}$ is later rendered into the low-resolution face image, following the classical volume rendering.
-Then, the discriminator takes the output image as an input for adversarial training.
+The RGB color $\pmb{c}$ is later rendered into the low-resolution face image using the classical volume rendering.
+The output image is then used as input for the discriminator.

-In the second stage, all parameters of the GNeRF are fixed.
-The feature vector $\pmb{f}$ is volume-rendered into low-resolution feature map $\pmb{F}$, and $\pmb{F}$ is mapped into a high-resolution result using the Style-based convolutional modules.
-This high-resolution image is passed to another discriminator.